-Course III.-Outline of the history of the English language; its flectional and syntactical changes; its relation to other languages.
-Praxis work in the library.
+Course III.-History of the English language from Anglo-Saxon days to the present; its flectional and syntactical changes; relation to other languages.
+Praxis work and parallel reading.
 Two hours a week; second term; 2 credits.

-Course IV.-Analytical study of a play of Shakespeare; parallel reading in Shakespeare and other Elizabethan dramatists.
-Essays based upon the work in class.
+Course IV.-Analytical study of a play of Shakespeare, with parallel reading in Shakespeare and other Elizabethan dramatists, Essays growing out of the work done in the lecture-room.
 Two hours a week; second term; 2 credits.

-Course V.-Rhetoric; the Sentence; the Paragraph; Description; Narration; Exposition; Argumentation.
-Frequent themes and praxis work.
-(Required in all diplomas and degrees.)
+Course V.-Rhetoric: the Sentence; the Paragraph; Description; Narration; Exposition; Argumentation; Frequent themes and praxis work.
+(Required in all diplomas and degree.)
 Three hours a week; first term; 3 credits.

-Courses VI.-VII.-Anglo-Saxon begun in first term; historical grammar taught incidentally; study of words and history of the language continued.
+Course VI. and VII.-Anglo-Saxon begun in first term; historical grammar incidentally taught; study of words and history of the language continued.
 Fifty pages of Anglo-Saxon read in second term.
-(Prerequisite, Courses I. and III.)
-Two hours a week; both terms; 4 credits.
+(Prerequisite, courses I and III.)
+Two hours a week; both terms; 4 credits for the entire year.